Two police officers speak to a member of the public

 Health requirements

 You’ll need to undergo a medical assessment to make sure you’re healthy enough for the intense training required.
 Your application will be rejected if you fail to meet the minimum acceptable medical standard for entry.
-The assessment will generally be carried out by our Occupational Health Team, who will check Body Mass Index (BMI), eye sight, colour vision, lung function and hearing.
+The assessment will generally be carried out by our Occupational Health Team, who will eyesight, colour vision, lung function and hearing.
 You will also be asked to complete a confidential medical history questionnaire.
 Depending on your medical history, we may have to contact your GP/specialist for further information.
 Once you’ve been declared medically fit, we’ll progress your application to the next stage.

 Fitness Requirements